-For leaders running a base, it is a good idea to encourage youth to come and talk to you if they feel unsafe, threatened, uncomfortable or concerned during JOTA-JOTI.
-In these cases, please refer the matter to the service provider that it occurred on.
-If you see something on our services, please open a ticket on either Discord or on our support website (https://support.scoutwired.org/).
+It is a good idea to encourage youth to contact you if they feel unsafe, threatened, uncomfortable or concerned during JOTA-JOTI.
+In these cases, please refer the matter to the service provider that it occurred on or WOSM.
+If you see something on our services, please open a ticket on Discord or on our support website (https://support.scoutwired.org/).